dwebprotocol/ddatabase-cache/README.md

 Deletes `key` from the cache.

 #### `const subCache = cache.namespace()`
-Creates a namespaced sub-cache which mirrors the hypercore-cache API.
+Creates a namespaced sub-cache which mirrors the ddatabase-cache API.

-This is useful if you want to create a single cache instance that manages resources for multiple hypercores.
+This is useful if you want to create a single cache instance that manages resources for multiple dDatabases.

 ### License
 MIT